Overview

 Benefits of Cardio Workouts

-There is a large body of evidence to support cardiovascular exercise for nearly all aspects of your health.
+A large body of evidence supports cardiovascular exercise for nearly all aspects of your health.
 Cardio allows you to improve the health of your cardiovascular and respiratory systems while building muscle and burning calories.
-As with the research on physical activity, cardio improves your physical and mental health.
+As with the research on physical activity, cardio improves physical and mental health.
 Exercise can improve your mood in the short term.
 It can delay brain aging and degenerative brain diseases like Alzheimer’s in the long term.

 Recommendations for Cardio During Pregnancy

-The American College of Obstetricians and Gynecologists recommends pregnant women should get at least 150 minutes of moderate-intensity aerobic activity every week.
+The American College of Obstetricians and Gynecologists recommends that pregnant women get at least 150 minutes of moderate-intensity aerobic activity weekly.
 They define moderate aerobic activity as one in which you move large muscles of the body in a rhythmic way enough to raise your heart rate and start sweating.
 You still can talk normally, but you cannot sing.

 Defining Levels of Cardio

 Categories of exercise are typically light, moderate, vigorous, or high.
-While guidelines have been proposed, there are no universally agreed-upon definitions for these terms.
+While guidelines have been proposed, no universally agreed-upon definitions exist for these terms.
 This makes comparing different studies challenging and can cause confusion for following exercise guidelines.
 Cardio exercise intensity can be quantified by heart rate and oxygen intensity.

 Heart Rate

-To understand how to use heart rate to quantify activity level, you need to understand your resting and maximum heart rate.
-Your resting heart rate is the number of times your heart beats per minute when you are at rest.
+To understand how to use heart rate to quantify activity level, you must understand your resting and maximum heart rate.
+Your resting heart rate is the number of times your heart beats per minute at rest.
 The normal range for most adults is between 60 and 100 bpm.
 One meta-analysis found that pregnancy increased heart rate by 7-8 beats per minute.
 A resting heart rate on the lower end is better because your heart isn’t working as hard.
 When you regularly exercise, you will have a lower resting heart rate.
-Someone who is very active may have a resting heart rate of 40, much lower than the normal range for adults.
+Someone very active may have a resting heart rate of 40, much lower than the normal range for adults.

 You may hear about cardio measured in zones as a percentage of maximum heart rate.
 Zone 1 is 50-60%, zone 2 60-70%, zone 3 70-80%, zone 4 80-90%, and zone 5 90%+.